Timeline of Selection Process

-- Notification of Status & Invitation to Interview: Mid-End of February 2021
+- Notification of Status & Invitation to Interview: Mid February 2023

-- Semi-Finalist Interviews Conducted in Washington, DC: Mid-End of March 2021
+- Semi-Finalist Interviews Conducted in Washington, DC: End of February or Early March 2023

-- Executive Branch Finalist Phone Interviews with Potential Executive Branch Placements: Early-Mid April 2021
+- Executive Branch Finalist Phone Interviews with Potential Executive Branch Placements: March 2023

 Application Submission Instructions